ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/configuring-tests.md

 ### Each Test Case

-#### @test:Config { before : “ “ }
+#### `@test:Config { before : “ “ }`
-The test config annotation makes use of ‘before’ to denote which function needs to execute before the particular test is run
+The test config annotation makes use of ‘before’ to denote which function needs to execute before the particular test is run.

-#### @test:Config { after : “ “ }
+#### `@test:Config { after : “ “ }`
-The test config annotation makes use of ‘after’ to denote which function needs to execute before the particular test is run
+The test config annotation makes use of ‘after’ to denote which function needs to execute before the particular test is run.

 ## Test Specific Configurations
 Configurations for testing can be provided using configurable variables.
-The values for configurable variables can be provided in a file named `Config.toml` located in the `tests/` directory which will only be initialized when the tests are run.
-It is important to note that if the `Config.toml` is not specified in the `tests/` directory, the values will be either taken from the `Config.toml` in the root directory or default values will be used.
+The values for configurable variables can be provided in a file named `Config.toml` located in the `tests/` directory, which will only be initialized when the tests are run.

+>**Note:** If the `Config.toml` is not specified in the `tests/` directory, the values will be either taken from the `Config.toml` in the root directory or default values will be used.

-Configurable variables are useful when we require separate configurations that cannot be feasibly used outside of testing.
-This is particularly useful when testing services and clients where we may need different host values when we are trying to test the service or client.
+Configurable variables are useful when you require separate configurations that cannot be feasibly used outside of testing.
+This is particularly useful when testing services and clients where you may need different host values when you are trying to test the service or client.

 ## Test-only Dependencies
-Dependencies meant to be resolved only during testing and can be specified in the Ballerina.toml file by specifying the scope
+Dependencies meant to be resolved only during testing and can be specified in the `Ballerina.toml` file by specifying the scope.

-    ```
+    ```toml
     [[platform.java11.dependency]]
     path = "/user/foo/libs/abc.jar"
     scope = "testOnly"